 OH SO CLOSE: Redbank Valley Falls to Fort Cherry, 33-23, in PIAA Class A Semifinals

 FARRELL, Pa.
-(EYT/D9) — Brandon Ross greeted his Redbank Valley football teammates after the game, giving a pat to the shoulder pad, a tap on the crown of the helmet.
+(EYT/D9) — Brandon Ross greeted his Redbank Valley football teammates after the game, giving a pat on the shoulder pad, and a tap on the crown of the helmet.

 No reason, too, even after a tough 33-23 loss to undefeated District 7 Class A champion Fort Cherry in the PIAA semifinals at Farrell High School on a damp and foggy Friday night.